 California State University (CSU) Scholarships

 CSUEB offers student scholarship awards administered by the California State University (CSU) system to students with various talents, interests, or educational goals who meet criteria specific to each particular scholarship.
 Students from all 23 CSU campuses compete for these scholarships.
-To apply, visit the web links provided for scholarship criteria and making applications.
+To apply, view the CSU systemwide scholarships criteria below, and apply online by e-mailing the completed application forms.

 Dale M. Schoettler Scholarship for Visually Impaired Students